 Rented, Smart and Shared.
 Models for the Future Housing

 With millennials entering the housing market, the consumer profile is shifting: they are more mobile and have lower tendency to stay in the place where they grew up and spent most of their lives.
-In turn, this gives rise to innovations in housing design, as well as marketing and sales strategies.
+In turn, this gives rise to innovations in housing design, as well as to marketing and sales strategies.
 According to Wakefield Research, approximately 86% of American millennials are prepared to pay more for a smart house.
 Energy efficiency and compliance with eco standards are also becoming critical for young buyers.
-Yet many young people commonly cannot afford to buy an apartment and thus contribute to the booming growth of renting, sharing and buying under shared ownership.
-On the other side of the trend, the ageing population will soon be inflating the demand for senior housing.
+Yet many young people often cannot afford to buy an apartment and thus contribute to the booming growth of renting, sharing and buying under shared ownership.
+On the other side of the tendency, the ageing population will soon inflate the demand for housing for senior citizens.

-- In what way are the consumers’ expectations for housing changing today?
+In what way are consumer expectations for housing changing?

-- How are the development companies adapting their marketing strategies to the new market?
+How are development companies adapting their marketing strategies to the new market?

-- What will the urban lifestyle look like in 10-20 years?
+What will city life look like in 10-20 years?

-- What new economic models are appearing in response to the new consumer needs?
+What new economic models are appearing in response to new consumer needs?

 Partner, Head of Research and Marketing, Cushman & Wakefield Russia